chandanyad/android-album-demo/README.md

 7. PlantUML – for creating UML diagram

 The architecture diagram can be found inside the app at the location - app/diagram/AlbumDemoUMLDiagram.png

+Recommendations for future improvements -
+1. Encryption - Data store in the DB is not encrypted.
+We can encrypt the data or encrypt the whole DB.
+Ream provide that option
+2. Login Auth - The API call can be secure using auth protocol.
+3. MinSDK Version is 21 supports restrict few of the Java feature usage.
+4. Analytics – To get the user behaviour on the screen
+5. Crash Report – We can integrate tool to get the crash logs using tools – HockeyApp, crashlytics.